keajs/kea-docs/docs/core/listeners.md

 ## Loading and storing data

 :::note
-You may want to use the [loaders](/docs/plugins/loaders) plugin to simplify the steps in this section.
+You may want to use the [loaders](/docs/plugins/loaders) plugin to simplify the steps in this guide even further.
 :::

 ### Storing results

-Q: In the example above, what should we do with the `users` once we have them? <br/>
+In the example above, we built a listener that fetched a `users` array.
+However, what do we do with it next?
+Where do we store it?

-A: We store them in a `reducer` through an `action`... as there's no other way.
+Of course we store it in a `reducer` through an `action`... since there's literally no other way to store data in Kea.

 ```javascript
 const logic = kea([